Jackdaniels12/Relay-Control-anything/README.md

 # Relay-Control-anything
 Control a Raspberry PI and a Relay with intranet / Amazon Echo / Google home

-use this image to start it is the best one to work with
+I used this image to start it is the best one to work with

 2015-11-21-raspbian-jessie.img